Article Updated on: 21st March, 2025

 Communication Style

-In terms of communication style, call boxes can be centralized access call boxes, audio-only call boxes, or 2-way video call boxes.
+In terms of communication style, call boxes can be classified into three categories: centralized access call boxes, audio-only call boxes, or 2-way video call boxes.

 Centralized Access Call Boxes